-Therefore, this policy is intended to eliminate exposure to second-hand smoke, provide an environment supportive of a tobacco-free lifestyle, eliminate the risk of accidental fire, eliminate the health risks associated with expectoration from smokeless tobacco, and eliminate the environmental impact of cigarette litter.
+Therefore, this policy is intended to eliminate exposure to second-hand smoke, provide an environment supportive of a smoke-free and tobacco-free lifestyle, eliminate the risk of accidental fire, eliminate the health risks associated with expectoration from smokeless tobacco, and eliminate the environmental impact of cigarette litter.

 This policy covers all Bridgewater State University students, faculty, staff, vendors, contractors, visitors, volunteers, and all other affiliated or nonaffiliated persons.

-- “Smoking Paraphernalia” includes the following:
+3. “Smoking Paraphernalia” includes the following:

-- “Electronic Smoking Device” -- any product containing or delivering nicotine or any other substance intended for human consumption that can be used by a person to simulate smoking through inhalation of vapor or aerosol from the product.
+a.
+“Electronic Smoking Device” – any product containing or delivering nicotine or any other substance intended for human consumption that can be used by a person to simulate smoking through inhalation of vapor or aerosol from the product.
 The term includes any such device, whether manufactured, distributed, marketed, or sold as an e-cigarette, e-cigar, e-pipe, e-hookah, or vape or vaporizer pen, or under any other product name or descriptor.

 This policy does not apply to any cessation product specifically approved by the U.S. Food and Drug Administration for use in treating nicotine or tobacco dependence.

-Violations of this policy may be grounds for referral for University disciplinary action.
+Violations of this policy may be grounds for referral for university disciplinary action.

-Updated 6/2016 by Beth Devonshire, Community Standards
+Updated 7/2018 by Peter Wiernicki, Community Standards

-Student Handbook 2016-2017
+Student Handbook 2018-2019

 All Rights Reserved